-Universal Credit is the new single benefit payment which will replace a range of other benefits for people of working age.
+Universal Credit is a new single benefit payment that will replace six existing benefits for people of working age.